 What Do I Want to Be When They Grow Up?

 Eeeeeeek!
 I wrote a book.
 Like a whole big book with 30 chapters, a table of contents, and all the rest.
-And it’s available for pre-order now on Amazon, Bookshop, and Barnes & Noble.
+And it’s available for pre-order now on Amazon, Bookshop, Barnes & Noble, and Target.
 So here are the deets:

 In May of 2025, “What Do I Want to Be When They Grow Up?
 (And Other Thoughts from a 40-Something Mom)” will be released, published by Jossey-Bass of Wiley Publishing.